 Business Complexity and Risk Management: Evidence from Operational Risk Events in U.S. Bank Holding Companies

 Recent regulatory proposals tie a financial institution's systemic importance to its complexity.
 However, little is known about how complexity affects banks' risk management.
-Using the 1996-1999 deregulations of banks' nonbanking activities as a natural experiment, we show that U.S. banks' operational risk increased significantly with their business complexity.
-This pattern is stronger for banks that had been constrained by regulations, especially for those with a Section 20 subsidiary, compared to other banks and also to nonbank financial institutions that were never subject to these regulations.
-We provide evidence that this pattern results from managerial failure rather than strategic risk taking.
+Using the 1996-1999 deregulations of U.S. banks' nonbanking activities as a natural experiment, we show that banks' business complexity increases their operational risk.
+This result is driven by banks that had been constrained by regulations, compared with other banks and also with nonbank financial institutions that were never subject to these regulations.
+We provide evidence that managerial failure underlying these events offsets benefits of strategic risk taking.

 Keywords: Operational risk, bank holding companies, financial deregulation, Glass-Steagall Act, business complexity